joshdmiller/ng-boilerplate/README.md

 - `build.config.js` - our customizable build settings; see "The Build System" below.
 - `Gruntfile.js` - our build script; see "The Build System" below.
-- `module.prefix` and `module.suffix` - our compiled application script is
-  wrapped in these, which by default are used to place the application inside a self-executing anonymous function to ensure no clashes with other libraries.
 - `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.